 Body identical progestogen has the same molecular structure as the progesterone in our bodies and is called ‘micronised’ progesterone / Utrogestan.

 At ROC we prescribe regulated ‘Body Identical HRT’ regimens which are safe and have been rigorously tested, and are recommended by the MHRA, the governing body of all prescribable medications in the UK.

 What about Bioidentical HRT?

 This is not the same as Body Identical HRT.
 The recent trend for Bioidentical hormones has come from the USA, where the hormones are not regulated and are not subject to any quality control.
-Bioidentical hormones are compounded meaning they are custom made in order to prescribe combinations that are not routinely available, with dosing inconsistencies, and some even contain hormones that are not approved for use in women such as DHEA and prednisolone.
+Bioidentical hormones are compounded meaning they are custom made in order to prescribe combinations that are not routinely available, with dosing inconsistencies, and some even contain hormones that are not approved for use such as DHEA and prednisolone.

 HRT take home points

 Do not suffer in silence!
 Treatment is available and often has life changing results.

 Here at ROC we aim to tailor a “designer HRT” regimen for each individual as part of a personalised care plan.